Stars vs. Kraken: Odds, total, moneyline - NHL Playoffs Second Round Game 5

 Stars vs. Kraken NHL Playoffs Second Round Game 5: Odds, total, moneyline and other Vegas lines

-The Dallas Stars take the ice for Game 5 of the NHL Playoffs Second Round Thursday against the Seattle Kraken, beginning at 9:30 PM ET on TNT, SportsNet, and TVAS.
-The teams are tied 2-2 in the series.
-The Kraken have +165 moneyline odds against the favorite Stars (-200).
+Game 5 of the NHL Playoffs Second Round will see the Dallas Stars hit the ice against the Seattle Kraken on Thursday, May 11, beginning at 9:30 PM ET and brodcast on TNT, SportsNet, and TVAS.
+The teams are tied up 2-2 in the series.
+The Stars are favored (-200) against the Kraken (+165).

 Catch over 1,000 out of market NHL games, plus original programming, with ESPN+ or the Disney Bundle.
 Click here to sign up!